scalable-arch/rtl-actions/README.md

 # HW IP repository

-(We will refer HW_IP_REPO as an example of HW IP repositories using rtl-actions as a submodule.
-You can check an [example](https://github.com/scalable-arch/AIDCLite) on GitHub.
+(We will refer HW_IP_REPO to represent a HW IP repository using rtl-actions as a submodule.
+You can check an [example](https://github.com/scalable-arch/AIDCLite) on GitHub.)

 To instantiate this repository as a submodule of HW_IP_REPO, type the following command under the top directory of HW_IP_REPO